Christopher2K/brunch/packages/brunch/README.md

 });
 ```

-### Adding Actions
+### Adding Close Actions

-Messages can include an optional action button:
+Messages include an action button that can be used to close the message and perform an action:

 ```tsx
 openMessage({